-A dentist is a specialist who has been trained to diagnose, treat, and prevent oral health problems.
+A dentist is a specialist who has been trained to diagnose, treat, and prevent oral health conditions and dental problems.
 Dr. Cherry has completed many years of medical schooling in order to practice dentistry.
 After schooling, a dentist can receive either a DDS or DMD degree.
-DDS stands for Doctor of Dental Surgery degree and DMD stands for Doctor of Dental Medicine.
-Some doctors specialize in pediatric dentistry as well, which means that they work with children from infancy up through their teenage years.
+DDS stands for Doctor of Dental Surgery and DMD stands for Doctor of Dental Medicine.
+Some doctors specialize in pediatric dentistry as well, which means they work with children from infancy up through teenage years.
 There are other specializations that a dentist may go to school for:

 - Oral and maxillofacial (includes pathology, radiology, and surgery)